 Vitamin B2 is chemically classified as a flavin from the Latin word flavus, meaning “yellow.”
 Flavins are so-named because they quickly turn yellow in the presence of oxygen.
 Vitamin B2 was originally known as ovoflavin since it was a flavin derived from eggs.
 It was later renamed "riboflavin" since it’s derived from the sugar ribose.

 Yeast extract is one of the richest dietary sources of riboflavin.
-Additional foods that are high in riboflavin include dairy products, leafy vegetables and organ meats.
+Additional foods that are high in riboflavin include dairy products, leafy vegetables, meat, fish, and organ meats.
 Unrefined cereal grains are also common dietary sources of riboflavin.
 However, the refining process removes the majority of vitamin B2 from cereal grains since this nutrient is concentrated in the outer layers of the grain.
 Many cereal manufacturers therefore add vitamin B2 and other nutrients to their products.

 Many liquids also need to be supplemented with vitamin B2, including sauces, beverages and milk products.
 However, this is difficult to accomplish with pure riboflavin, which is only slightly soluble in water.
 Manufacturers often use riboflavin-5'-phosphate to add vitamin B2 to food and health supplements, since it is significantly more water soluble than riboflavin.

 Riboflavin-5′-phosphate, also known as flavin mononucleotide (FMN), is made by using the enzyme riboflavin kinase to catalyze a reaction with riboflavin.
 It’s a strong oxidizing agent that plays a role in many reactions involving the transfer of multiple electrons.
 Riboflavin-5′-phosphate is also the principal form of riboflavin in the body, although it requires more energy to produce.